zalora/aloha-server/README.md

 - `SPRING_PROFILES_ACTIVE=jdbc` to activate jgroups JDBC
     - `jgroups.jdbc.connection_url` to set the connection string, e.g. `jdbc:mysql://rds.example.com/dbname`
     - `jgroups.jdbc.connection_username` to set the database username
     - `jgroups.jdbc.connection_password` to set the database password
+- `infinispan.cluster.network.address` to set the Hot Rot listen address
 - `infinispan.cluster.name` to change the name of the cluster, which comes in handy when you have more than one.

 ### Ports

 The server exposes the caches via HotRod, which is listening on port `11222`.
 It's also running spring actuator and jolokia listening on the standard port `8080`.
+JGroups needs `7800` for node coordination.

 ### Loadbalancer